MQ-FOAR705/SophieWallace_POC_Contents/README.md

 # Background:

 This repository contains the Proof of Concept (POC) Technology Deployment for FOAR705, 2019.
-This POC contains a Automator workflow to export photos from Mac's default photo application into the research photo application Tropy, using ExifTool to embed additional metadata into the photos.
+This POC contains an Automator workflow to export photos from Mac's default photo application into the research photo application Tropy, using ExifTool to embed additional metadata into the photos.
 Duplicati then securely backs up the work on a scheduled timer.
 This aims to demonstrate a more streamlined process for qualitative researchers in the field who want their photographic data to be more organised, detailed, managed and stored efficiently.

 # Outline: